DanielVanNoord/AlpacaDiscoveryTests/README.md

 Note that the C Client now sends the discovery message via adapter specific broadcast on Linux, Windows and macOS.
 This uses GetAdaptersInfo for Windows and getifaddrs for other operating systems.

+## Java

+A set of Java Finder and Responder examples.
+They support IPv4 and IPv6 protocols.
+The examples iterate over all adaptors and send correct broadcast for each adaptor.

 ## Go

 This is a sample go client (finder) example.
 It can be run with go run ./Finder.go and built with go build.